 “Christmas Island existed as a coral atoll from about 40 to 17 million years ago,” Professor Aitchison said.
 But in response to a tectonics phenomenon originally described by Darwin, it subsided beneath the ocean surface and disappeared.

-“It re-surfaced only five million years ago thanks to some flexing tectonic plates – 300 to 350 kilometers to the south of where it is now located – from then on land plants and animals could begin to establish new populations.
+“It re-surfaced only five million years ago thanks to some flexing tectonic plates – 300 to 350 kilometers (190 to 220 miles) to the south of where it is now located – from then on land plants and animals could begin to establish new populations.

 “Christmas Island is a strange and unique place, not just because of its geological history, but also its biological history.